Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

-Without knowing $\vec{f}_{\rm b}$ and $d\vec{p}_{\rm bare}$, taking the point charge limit appears to be the {\em only} way of doing this in a self-consistent, causally correct way.
-The cost, mathematically, of taking the point charge limit, is that $m_{\rm field}$ is infinite, creating the need for renormalization (set $m_{\rm bare}=-\infty$ so $m$ is the measured finite value).
-If one wants to develop equations of motion for extended objects, one must use the local force law of Eq.~\ref{generalMomentumConservation} with {\em a priori} knowledge of the local form of both $\vec{f}_b$ and $d\vec{p}_{\rm bare}$.
+Without {\em a priori} knowledge of the form of the internal momentum, stress tensors, and force densities, taking the point-charge limit appears to be the {\em only} way of solving electromagnetic problems in a self-consistent, causally correct way.
+The cost, mathematically, of taking the point-charge limit, is that $m_{\rm field}$ is infinite, creating the need for renormalization (set $m_{\rm bare}=-\infty$ so $m$ is the measured finite value).

 All of these difficulties with developing equations of motion for charged objects may be summarized concisely and covariantly as follows.
-Conservation of momentum (and energy) density is written by setting the divergence of the total stress-energy tensor (call it $T^{\mu\nu}$) to zero\cite{misner}:
+Conservation of momentum (and energy) density can be written by setting the divergence of a stress-energy tensor (call it $T^{\mu\nu}$) to zero\cite{misner}: